microsoft/WhatTheHack/054-AzureLoadTesting/Coach/Solution-01.md

     - We are using consumption based model for Azure App Services
     - Application is not caching any data and always makes calls to Cosmos DB

-- Reinforce the importance of using existing metrics/usage patterns/data to inform the load testing own their own application.
+- Reinforce the importance of using existing metrics/usage patterns/data to inform the load testing on their own application.